-The Initial Public Offering IPO Process is where an unlisted company sells new or existing securities and offers them to the public for the first time.
+The Initial Public Offering IPO Process is where a previously unlisted company sells new or existing securities and offers them to the public for the first time.

-Prior to an IPO, a company is considered to be private – it has a smaller number of shareholders, limited to accredited investors (like angel investors/venture capitalists and high net worth individuals) and/or early investors (for instance, the founder, family and friends).
+Prior to an IPO, a company is considered to be private – with a smaller number of shareholders, limited to accredited investors (like angel investors/venture capitalists and high net worth individuals) and/or early investors (for instance, the founder, family, and friends).

-After an IPO, the issuing company becomes a publically listed company on a recognized stock exchange.
+After an IPO, the issuing company becomes a publicly listed company on a recognized stock exchange.
 Thus, an IPO is also commonly known as “going public”.

 Below are the steps a company must undertake to go public via an IPO process: